 To date, over 60 mental health NHS Trusts, health boards, and independent services have joined the programme.

 The membership year runs from 1 January to 31 December each year.
-Members can opt for a 1 year or 3 year membership term (we offer a discounted rate for 3 year membership).
+Members can opt for a one-year or three-year membership term (we offer a discounted rate for a three-year membership).